lsst-dm/dmtn-224/index.rst

    :name: JupyterHub and lab authentication flow

    Sequence diagram of the authentication flow between Gafaelfawr, JupyterHub, and the lab.
-   This diagram assumes the user is already authenticated to Gafaelfawr and therefore omits the flow to the external identity provider (covered in earlier flow diagrams).
+   This diagram assumes the user is already authenticated to Gafaelfawr and therefore omits the flow to the external identity provider (see :ref:`Browser flows <browser-flows>`).

 Because JupyterHub has its own authentication session that has to be linked to the Gafaelfawr authentication session, there are a few wrinkles here that require special attention.